 I can’t recall ever seeing a BMW wheel bearing fail from wearing out.
 The most common failure of the bearings is caused by foreign material contaminating the lubricant.
 It is usually water, or soap, from high-pressure coin car washes.
 One can reduce the chance of failures by keeping the direct spray of hot soapy water off of bearings in the wheels, steering, and swing arms.

 The real issue of wheel bearing preload

 If you read the Timken numbers found at the end, you will find that we use some very good bearings.
 The calculated life is 2.6 billion miles for the lighter /5 bearings and far longer for the heavier /2 wheel bearings.
 The Timken website has a curve showing the preload vs. the bearing life.

 Thanks to Chris for sending me this much-improved graph.
 I think he took pity on my inferior hand-drawn one.
 The horizontal line shows the left end with some looseness and the right end with preload.
-The vertical line is neutral preload or no play at all and no looseness.
-Going up the vertical line is the miles, or life of the bearings.
+The vertical line is neutral preload, no play, and no looseness.
+Going up the vertical line is the miles or life of the bearings.
 Anything on the left side is going to have a loose wheel, and we know that will give poor handling.

 1. With this bearing set up, the wheel would be loose, and the bike would handle poorly; however, the bearings would still last 2 billion miles.

 2. The wheel would be held solidly and not be the source of any poor handling.
 The bearings would last slightly longer.

-3. The point of maximum bearing life, with some preload and they are good for 2.6 billion miles.
+3. The point of maximum bearing life, with some preload, shows that they are good for 2.6 billion miles.